Native American Scientists and Engineers

 Learn more about related careers: Aerospace Engineer

-Susan La Flesche Picotte (Omaha Nation) was the first Native American to earn a medical degree.
-She provided health care on the Omaha Reservation and was instrumental in building the first private (not government-funded) hospital on a reservation.
+Susan La Flesche Picotte (Omaha Nation) was the first Native American woman to earn a medical degree.
+She treated patients on the Omaha Reservation and later set up a private practice in Bancroft, Nebraska.
+She lobbied for the prohibition of alcohol on reservations and opened a hospital on the Omaha Indian Reservation.
 (Biography)

 Interested in medicine and healthcare?
 Learn more with science projects like: Blood Clotting to the Rescue: How to Stop Too Much Blood from Flowing and Fighting the Flu: How Your Immune System Uses Its Memory